 Be formulaic: The basic story structure that Hollywood movies, literary novels and the best web content all have in common

 Storyline Longform is a series of in-depth articles that explore narrative approaches to web writing and design.
-This week, we look at Kurt Vonnegut's famous story shapes and see how these basic principles for putting together literary stories can help you write better online content.
+This week, we look at Kurt Vonnegut's famous story shapes and see how they can help you write better.

 Kurt Vonnegut was a sui generis American writer.
 His writing is unclassifiable.
 Vonnegut was a humorist, a moralist, a screwball dystopian.
 He was in Dresden when the Americans fire-bombed the city, and wrote one of the best postwar novels about the surreality of war.

 He was also writing at a time when writers got paid by the word and could still scrape by writing for magazines.

 What that meant is Vonnegut's stories needed to sell if he wanted to eat.
 Which means Vonnegut's stories needed to be readable.
 How did Vonnegut deal with it?

 Being interested in science, and being a wise guy, Vonnegut once proposed that because most stories followed set formulas, there was no reason why, theoretically, a computer couldn't produce one.
 He called these formulas "shapes" and mapped them out on an X Y graph.
 X was beginning to end (time), Y was the sweep of a character's fortunes from good to bad or vice-versa.
 Characters' fates were maneuvered from the beginning of the story to the end as they fell and rose in their fortunes.

 Vonnegut was so into the idea of story shapes that he actually submitted a Master's thesis to the University of Chicago in 1946.
 It was rejected.
 Vonnegut suspected it was because it was "so simple and looked like too much fun".